hmziqrs/ruxlog-backend/docs/ANALYTICS_ROUTES.md

   }
   ```
 - **Notes:** status filters map to the `post_status` enum; default to aggregating all statuses when omitted.
+- **Implementation note:** counts presently group by `posts.created_at`; once a dedicated `published_at` audit pipeline ships we can switch to that timestamp for richer cadence tracking.

 ### 4. Page Views
 - **Endpoint:** `POST /analytics/v1/engagement/page-views`